CID West Bengal

-The Criminal Investigation Department (CID) is the premier investigation agency of the State of West Bengal, India.
+Criminal Investigation Department (CID) is the premier investigation agency of the State of West Bengal, India.
 In Bengal, Criminal Investigation Department (CID) came into existence on 1 April 1906 under Mr. C. W. C. Plowden.
 The first head of CID after Independence was H.N.
 Sarkar, IPJP.
 The Headquarter of CID is situated at Bhabani Bhaban, 31 Belvedere Road, Alipore, Kolkata.
-At present, CID West Bengal is headed by Gyanwant Singh, IPS, Addl.
+At present, CID West Bengal is headed by R. Rajasekaran, IPS, Addl.
 Director General of Police.

 History

 The Indian Police Commission in 1902–03 recommended constituting Criminal Investigation Department (CID) in every province and on 21 March 1905 the Government of India accepted the proposal of the Commission.
 The Government issued instructions to start the department in every province by 1907.
 In Bengal, Criminal Investigation Department (CID) came into existence on 1 April 1906 under Mr. C.W.C.
 Plowden.